Guides

 | We use the `BuilderEntities` component to render the entities

-| tree of the schema within the context of our builder store.
+| tree of the schema of our builder store.

 | We pass the entity components for each defined entity type